 Research suggests that many drivers exhibiting aggressive behavior have reasons for their behavior that have nothing directly to do with the conditions they are dealing with on a highway.
 It may be that they are stressed out at work, have marital or family problems or are genuinely emotionally or psychologically disturbed.

-The immediate of a road rage incident may be when another driver cuts them off, drives too slowly, riding a bicycle, seems to be unsure about their intentions or simply driving too close.
+The immediate of a road rage incident may be when another driver cuts them off, drives too slowly, rides a bicycle, seems to be unsure about their intentions, or simply drives too close.
 It follows from this that if you drive in such a manner, or even use a bicycle on a shared road, you may experience road rage.
 However, even if you are the most careful driver who drives according to the conditions there is no guarantee that you won’t receive intimidating behavior from the odd aggressive driver.

 What to do if injured in a road rage incident

 It is difficult to succeed in a road rage claim unless you get legal help from an experienced car accident attorney.
-In Jackson, Mississippi, you should contact the Diaz Law Firm.
-Phone 601-607-3456 for a no strings attached free consultation.
+In Jackson, Mississippi, you should contact the Diaz Law Firm or call us at 601-607-3456 for a no strings attached free consultation.